 Starring Ray Lovelock, Cristina Galbo, Arthur Kennedy

 This film has undergone many title changes, and just as many alternate versions seem to exist.
 In America it played as Don't Open the Window, a fairly useless slasher-type moniker, while overseas it played as The Living Dead at Manchester Morgue, Breakfast at Manchester Morgue, and even Zombi 3 during a later Italian reissue.
-The US prints were obviously cut, removing two brief but moist scenes of gut-pulling and a few other snippets.
-Most horror fans from the video age have seen the Japanese laserdisc edition (as Let Sleeping Corpses Lie), the Venezuelan video release, or the uncut PAL release in the UK which was banned as a video nasty!
-The complete print from Anchor Bay differs significantly from the Japanese disc, which featured swirling opticals and a superimposed Guthrie face over the opening credits, dropped a significant amount of footage from the opening urban blight montage (and optically censored the female streaker), and removed the ambient music from the closing credits.
+The U.S. prints were obviously cut, removing two brief but moist scenes of gut-pulling and a few other snippets.
+Most horror fans from the '80s and '90s have seen the Japanese laserdisc edition (as Let Sleeping Corpses Lie), the Venezuelan video release, or the uncut PAL release in the UK which was banned as a video nasty!
+The complete print bowed on DVD and VHS from Anchor Bay in 2000 differed significantly from the Japanese disc, which featured swirling opticals and a superimposed Guthrie face over the opening credits, dropped a significant amount of footage from the opening urban blight montage (and optically censored the female streaker), and removed the ambient music from the closing credits.
 Though colorful, the print was also in rough shape and, though letterboxed, featured open matte inserts for the pesticide scenes.
 Therefore the Anchor Bay DVD was truly the first complete, and correctly letterboxed edition ever available.
 The quality looks nice, though the night scenes suffer from some compression anomalies.
-The 5.1 audio mix tweaks the original stereo tracks a little bit, with some minor separation effects in the rear speakers; it sounds fine and faithfully captures the ambience of the film's subdued, intricately mixed soundtrack.
-The disc also includes a brief intro and a twenty minute interview with director Jorge Grau, who filmed this as a follow up to his fascinating, underrated Ceremonia sangrienta (The Female Butcher), which deserves a DVD release as well.
-Grau is likeable and candid throughout, offering an amusing anecdote about the film's producer which openly acknowledges this film's debt to Romero's classic.
+The 5.1 audio mix tweaks the original stereo tracks a little bit, with some minor separation effects in the rear speakers; it sounds fine and faithfully captures the ambiance of the film's subdued, intricately mixed soundtrack.
+The disc also includes a brief intro and a an interview with director Jorge Grau (20m27s) who filmed this as a follow up to his fascinating, underrated Ceremonia sangrienta (The Female Butcher), which deserves a DVD release as well.
+Grau is likable and candid throughout, offering an amusing anecdote about the film's producer which openly acknowledges this film's debt to Romero's classic.
 He also discusses most of the actors, with the bit on Kennedy obviously containing the juiciest details.
 The disc also includes the US TV spot, a familiar staple from public domain horror trailer tapes, and similar radio spots, along with a reproduction of the German theatrical poster.
 Anchor Bay’s UK disc (as The Living Dead at the Manchester Morgue) adds on the aforementioned alternate opening and features a thick insert booklet comparable to the material in the US limited tin edition.